goepp/r-blas/README.md

 ### Issues with parallelized code
 [This post](https://blog.revolutionanalytics.com/2015/10/edge-cases-in-using-the-intel-mkl-and-parallel-programming.html) warns that multithreaded libraries, like MKL, do not work well with parallelized code (using, for instance, `parallel::mclapply`).
 In that case, the author advises to set the number of threads to be used to 1, which, interestingly, does not alter the performance of Intel MKL very significantly.

+## What about sparse matrices?
+Applied mathematics are filled with problems whose solution is found by inverting a (large) matrix, and quite often, that matrix is sparse.

 ## References